Invoke-Command Powershell Usage Examples + Remote execution

 }

-You can return the output of Invoke-Command to a variable or an array:
+You can return the output of Powershell Invoke-Command usage to a variable or an array:

 $Array = Invoke-Command -ComputerName (Get-Content c:\Computers.txt) -Credential $Credential -ScriptBlock { Get-Process -Name "WmiPrvSE" }

-The switch “-ComputerName” gets all the computer names from another Cmdlet “Get-Content” which reads the file “c:\Computers.txt”.
-Instead of putting Get-Content from Computers.txt into a variable we can set it inside parentheses like: (Get-Content c:\Computers.txt).
-Then in the script block we want to know all instances of the process “WmiPrvSE” on all the computers.
-Now “$Array” will contain all the instances of the process on all the computers.
-A property “PSComputerName” will contain the computer names:
+The switch “-ComputerName” gets all the computer names from another Cmdlet, “Get-Content,” which reads the file “c:\Computers.txt”.
+Instead of putting Get-Content from Computers.txt into a variable, we can set it inside parentheses like: (Get-Content c:\Computers.txt).
+Then in the script block, we want to know all instances of the process “WmiPrvSE” on all the computers.
+Now “$Array” will contain all the process instances on all the computers.
+A property “PSComputerName” will have the computer names

 $Array.PSComputerName

-Another usage of Invoke-Command is with correlation of New-PSSession:
+Another Powershell Invoke-Command usage is with the correlation of New-PSSession:

 $RemoteComputer = "KitchenComputer001"